UTD-CRSS/exploreapollo-api/README.md

     npm install

-Contact me for crerds config
+Contact me for creds config

 For the testing purpose, I'm using Postman to send request/receive response from server.
 It's currently available in chrome app store.